 il Duomo di Firenze and Giotto’s Bell Tower

 If you’re looking for places to take pictures in Florence, look no further than the Florence Cathedral – the proud trademark of the Florentine skyline.
-Piazza del Duomo consists of the Duomo di Firenze and Giotto’s Bell Tower, and this iconic power duo has stood together as a symbol of the Renaissance since the 15th century.
+In Piazza del Duomo you’ll find both the Duomo di Firenze and Giotto’s Bell Tower, an iconic power duo that has stood together as a symbol of the Renaissance since the 15th century.

 The “star of the show” has always been Brunelleschi’s Dome (shown below).
-Constructed in 1436, it is the largest masonry dome ever built and Michelangelo’s inspiration for St. Peter’s Basilica in Rome.
+Constructed in 1436, it is the largest masonry dome ever built and Michelangelo’s inspiration for St. Peter’s Basilica in Rome (a must-see with 4 days in Rome).

 When you purchase a ticket in advance, which I would strongly recommend doing if you plan to hit these Florence Instagram spots, you can make a reservation for a specific time to climb up to the observation deck of the Duomo.
 Climbing the Bell Tower, on the other hand, usually includes waiting in a line a couple hours long.
 If you have your heart set on climbing both, I would recommend getting in line at opening time for the Bell Tower.
 Then you can climb the Duomo later in the day!